 COMMERCIAL USE - An occupation, employment, or enterprise that is carried on for profit by the owner, lessee, or licensee.
-Examples of such uses include but are not limited to: retail sales and service, grocery stores, vehicle sales and service, personal services, and professional offices.
+Examples of such uses include but are not limited to: retail sales and service, grocery stores, food service establishments, vehicle sales and service, personal services, and professional offices.
+[Amended 5/9/23]